-- Altruism is a concern for the welfare and well being of others.
+- Altruism is a concern for the welfare and well-being of others.
 In professional practice, altruism is reflected by the nurse's concern and advocacy for the welfare of patients, other nurses, and other healthcare providers. - Autonomy is the right to self-determination.
 Professional practice reflects autonomy when the nurse respects patients' rights to make decisions about their health care. - Human dignity is respect for the inherent worth and uniqueness of individuals and populations.
 In professional practice, concern for human dignity is reflected when the nurse values and respects all patients and colleagues. - Integrity is acting in accordance with an appropriate code of ethics and accepted standards of practice.
 Integrity is reflected in professional practice when the nurse is honest and provides care based on an ethical framework that is accepted within the profession. - Social Justice is acting in accordance with fair treatment regardless of economic status, race, ethnicity, age, citizenship, disability, or sexual orientation.

-NURSING STUDENT CODE OF CONDUCT
+RN-BSN NURSING STUDENT CODE OF CONDUCT

-In congruence with the professional values outlined on the previous page of this document (pg.
-23), nursing students at Finlandia University will adhere to the following guidelines for professional behavior in addition to academic standards and those behavior policies set forth in the Finlandia University Student Handbook.
+In congruence with the professional values outlined on the previous page of this document, nursing students at Finlandia University will adhere to the following guidelines for professional behavior in addition to academic standards and those behavior policies set forth in the Finlandia University Student Handbook.
 Not adhering to the policies and procedures set forth by the University and/or Nursing Department will be grounds for disciplinary action.

 - Adherence to the standards outlined in the program competencies and level outcomes, the ANA Standards of Practice, the ANA Code of Ethics, and the AACN Essentials of Baccalaureate Education for Professional Nursing Practice (2008). - Respect for peers, faculty, university and clinical agency personnel.
 It is the instructor's prerogative to dismiss a student from class or clinical who exhibits rude, disrespectful, or disruptive behavior. - Adequate preparation for, and participation in, both classroom and clinical assignments.
 This includes but is not limited to academic honesty, attendance policies, and policies regarding the completion and submission of assignments. - Academic honesty in all class and clinical work (see Academic Honesty, Cheating and Plagiarism) - Daily and timely attendance in class and clinical (see Attendance Policy).
-Leaving a class early or arriving late is disruptive and will not be accepted. - Notification of appropriate persons when unable to attend class or clinical as required for both class and clinical activities (see Attendance Policy and refer to course syllabi). - Instructors are to arrange clinical experiences, including clinical make up sessions.
-Students are not to contact agencies, hospitals, or other health care personnel to arrange clinical activities unless directed to do so by the appropriate faculty member - Exams and assignments are completed when scheduled (see Exam/Quiz Policy). - Confidentiality is maintained at all times in class and clinical settings (see HIPAA and Confidentiality Policy). - Adherence to all University and Nursing Department policies in class and clinical settings including, but not limited to, those policies addressing the use of illicit drugs, prescription drugs that impair judgment, and alcohol; dress codes; and academic honesty. - Have a Plan "B" -- As unexpected emergencies do arise, alternate strategies are to be developed by students (a "Plan B") in order to meet academic, family, and work obligations.
+Leaving a class early or arriving late is disruptive and will not be accepted. - Notification of appropriate persons when unable to attend class or clinical as required for both class and clinical activities (see Attendance Policy and refer to course syllabi). - Exams and assignments are completed when scheduled (see Exam/Quiz Policy). - Confidentiality is maintained at all times in class and clinical settings (see HIPAA and Confidentiality Policy). - Adherence to all University and Nursing Department policies in class and clinical settings including, but not limited to, those policies addressing the use of illicit drugs, prescription drugs that impair judgment, and alcohol; dress codes; and academic honesty. - Have a Plan "B" -- As unexpected emergencies do arise, alternate strategies are to be developed by students (a "Plan B") in order to meet academic, family, and work obligations.
 Please plan family, social, and work schedules appropriately in order to complete course obligations as scheduled.
-Missing class or clinical for personal time that interferes with the achievement of program expectations and outcomes is not permitted.

-Nursing faculty and clinical instructors will document behaviors and situations that deviate from the established standards (see Appendix C).
-Faculty will determine any further discussions and actions taken involving the student and parties involved.
+Missing class or clinical for personal time that interferes with the achievement of program expectations and outcomes is not permitted. - Nursing faculty and clinical instructors will document behaviors and situations that deviate from the established standards (see Appendix C).
+Faculty will determine any further discussions and actions to be taken involving the student and parties involved.
 Input from fellow students, clinical staff, and instructors will be solicited as needed.